ppetrovtv/pine_script_docs/source/language/Operators.rst

 It is possible to refer to the historical values of any variable of the *series* type with the ``[]`` operator (*historical* values are the values for the previous bars).
-Let's assume we have the variable ``close``, containing 10 values (that correspond to a chart with 10 bars):
+Let's assume we have the variable ``close``, containing 10 values corresponding to a chart with 10 bars:

 +---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+
 | Index   | 0       | 1       | 2       | 3       | 4       | 5       | 6       | 7       | 8       | 9       |